 Our credit risk is diversified across a broad range of customers and geographic regions.
 Losses due to credit risk have recently been immaterial.
 The carrying amount of cash equivalents, accounts and other receivables, accounts payable and accrued liabilities approximate fair market value due to the short maturity of these instruments.
 We maintain cash balances at financial institutions, which may at times exceed the amounts insured by the Federal Deposit Insurance Corporation.
 Management does not believe there is significant credit risk associated with these financial institutions.
 The provision for doubtful accounts receivable is based on historical trends and current collectability risk.
-We have significant amounts receivable with a few large, well known customers which, although historically secure, could be subject to material risk should these customers' operations suddenly deteriorate.
-Sales to Wal-Mart® comprised 16.3% of revenues in fiscal 2012 and 19.7% of accounts receivable was due from Wal-Mart® at November 2, 2012.
-Sales to Dollar General® comprised 9.0% revenues for fiscal year 2011.
-Accounts receivable from Dollar General® was 20.2% of total accounts receivable at October 28, 2011.
+We have significant accounts receivable with a few large, well known customers which, although historically secure, could be subject to material risk should these customers' operations suddenly deteriorate.
+Sales to Wal-Mart® comprised 28.8% of revenues in fiscal 2014 and 31.8% of total accounts receivable was due from Wal-Mart® at October 31, 2014.
+Sales to Wal-Mart® comprised 19.6% of revenues in fiscal 2013 and 17.0% of total accounts receivable was due from Wal-Mart® at November 1, 2013.
+Sales to Dollar General® comprised 9.9% of revenues for fiscal year 2013 and 20.7% of total accounts receivable was due from Dollar General at November 1, 2013.